chelm/geomash/README.md

 A node.js module for building geohash aggregations from GeoJSON files in LevelDB.

+## Why geohashes

+This works is the result of development around pre

 ## Usage

 There are 2 ways that you can use geomash: on the command line and as a node.js module.